From indexed grammars to generating functions: The case of one index symbol

 In terms of generating functions these shortcuts imply $W_{n}(z)=z^{n^{2}+n+1}2^{n}z^{n}=2^{n}z^{(n+1)^{2}}$; also $C(z)=\frac{1}{1-z}$.
 Put this all together to get

 Write as a sum of rational functions and expand each geometric series:

 and so forth.
 Sum the columns and observe that the coefficient of each $z^{n}$ is a power of $2$, with new increments occurring when $n$ is a perfect square.
 Thus and the coefficient of $z^{n}$ grows faster than any polynomial (as $n\rightarrow\infty$) but is sub-exponential. \end{example} The indexed grammars used in applications (combings of groups, combinatorial descriptions, etc) tend to be reasonably simple and most use one index symbol.
-Despite the success of our many examples, Lemma 2 does \emph{not} guarantee that an explicit closed formula for $S(z)$ can always be found. \begin{example} Consider the balanced grammar below.
-The hypotheses of Lemma~\ref{lem:push-to-inf} are satisfied so we can push $T$ to infinity and obtain
+Despite the success of our many examples, Propositions~\ref{prop:push-to-inf} /~\ref{prop:push-to-inf II} do \emph{not} guarantee that an explicit closed formula for $S(z)$ can always be found. \begin{example} Consider the following balanced grammar: The hypotheses of Proposition~\ref{prop:push-to-inf II} are satisfied so we can push $T_n$ to infinity and obtain

 However, the recursions defining $N_{n}(z)$ are intertwined and formidable: